unicode-org/icu/docs/processes/release/tasks/docs.md

 signature data file into the repository.
 The data file will be used for future API change report.

-1. Run ant task "gatherapi" at <icu4j_root>
+1. Run ant task "gatherapi" at `<icu4j_root>`
+2. Resolve any warnings before proceeding.
-2. The output file icu4j<ver>.api3.gz is created in <icu4j_root>/out directory.
+3. The output file `icu4j<ver>.api3.gz` is created in `<icu4j_root>/out` directory.
-3. Copy the output .gz file to <icu4j_root>/tools directory and check in the file to the repository.
+4. Copy the output .gz file to `<icu4j_root>/tools/build` directory and check in the file to the repository.
-4. You may delete very old versions of the API signature files.
+5. You may delete very old versions of the API signature files.
 Keeping 10 versions to the latest should be good enough.

 Note: This task is only necessary for reference releases, because we won't